 - Advanced virtual reality and spatial analytics

-Digital procurement platforms—often in the form of a comprehensive software suite such as PLANERGY—allow chief procurement officers (CPOs) and other procurement professionals to optimize their operating models with a blend of these technologies.
+Digital procurement platforms allow chief procurement officers (CPOs) and other procurement professionals to optimize their operating models with a blend of these technologies.

-When optimized through digital procurement, strategic sourcing ensures your supply chain supports a healthy and streamlined value chain, as it:
+When optimized through digital procurement, strategic sourcing (a strategy around vetting and selecting suppliers) ensures your supply chain supports a healthy and streamlined value chain.

 - Is proactive, secure, and focused on protecting both supply chain resilience and business continuity.